Center Planning and Development Directorate

-Colloredo began his career as a NASA co-op in 1986 in the Launch Accessories Branch of Kennedy’s Engineering Development directorate, before becoming full time.
-During his first ten years, he worked as a design engineer, systems engineer and lead designer for ground support equipment supporting Space Shuttle and International Space Station (ISS) programs.
-He also led the concept development of station processing concepts that evolved, as ISS assembly needs changed.
+Colloredo began his career as a NASA co-op student in 1986 in the launch accessories branch of Kennedy’s Engineering Development Directorate.
+During his first ten years with NASA, he worked as a design engineer, systems engineer and as a lead designer for ground support equipment for the Space Shuttle and International Space Station programs.

-As a project manager, Colloredo led the development of dozens of ISS ground support equipment items that provided access, handling, servicing and simulation capabilities to assemble and process ISS elements.
-Colloredo also managed several institutional projects for Kennedy, including the Labs Consolidation project and Launch Equipment Test Facility.
-As a contracting officer’s technical representative, he worked to establish Kennedy’s first indefinite-delivery, indefinite-quantity contracts for ground support equipment fabrication, which is a lean approach of awarding government contracts that remains in use today.
+As a project manager, Colloredo led the development of space station ground support equipment items that provided access, handling, servicing and simulation capabilities to assemble and process space station elements.
+As a contracting officer’s technical representative, Colloredo worked to establish Kennedy’s first indefinite-delivery, indefinite-quantity contract for ground support equipment fabrication, which is a lean approach of awarding government contracts that remains in use today.

-NASA has rewarded Colloredo’s service with several distinguished awards, including the NASA Exceptional Achievement Medal, Kennedy’s Certificate of Commendation, and several Kennedy Group Achievement Awards.
+NASA has rewarded Colloredo’s service with several distinguished awards including NASA’s Exceptional Achievement Medal, Kennedy’s Certificate of Commendation and several Kennedy Group Achievement awards.

-Colloredo graduated from Christian Brothers High School in Memphis, Tenn., and received a bachelor’s degree in mechanical engineering from the University of Tennessee at Knoxville in 1989.
-In 1994, he earned a Master of Science in engineering management from the University of Central Florida.
+Colloredo graduated from Christian Brothers High School in Memphis, Tennessee.
+He received a bachelor’s degree in mechanical engineering from the University of Tennessee at Knoxville in 1989.
+He earned a Master of Science in engineering management from the University of Central Florida in Orlando in 1994.

-Colloredo currently resides in Cocoa Beach with his wife Lisa, who also works for NASA at Kennedy, and their two children.
+Colloredo resides in Cocoa Beach, Florida, with his wife and their two children.